brogrammer232/404-Reaper/docs/parser/library_selection.md

 + Lightweight and fast, but lacks strict conformance to the Markdown spec (CommonMark).
 + Requires additional logic or plugins to extract all link types (e.g., image links, heading anchors).
-+ Tokenization model is fast but not as structured as an abstract syntax tree (AST).
++ Tokenization model is fast but not as structured or spec-compliant as needed.
-+ Good for rendering or speed-critical environments, but not ideal when correctness and future extensibility are more important than speed.
++ Good for rendering or speed-critical environments, but not ideal when correctness and long-term extensibility are priorities.

+---

 ### `markdown` / `markdown2` (with `BeautifulSoup`)